1. Guidance for Policymakers

-The Australian Government’s regulatory policy and governance requirements are designed to support the development of quality regulation.
+The Australian Government’s and Council of Australian Governments’ (COAG) regulatory policy and governance requirements are designed to support the development of quality regulation.
 They help ensure that decision-making is transparent and informed by evidence, and that policymakers consult with stakeholders and include consideration of the regulatory burden imposed.

 Key central regulatory frameworks include: